davidbegin/beginfiles/nvim/README.md

 - <leader>rr -> ranger in floatterm
 - <leader>lg -> lazygit in floatterm

+## Tmux Changes
+- Moved Tmux Prefix to CTRL-b
+  - right under the fingers on the home row

 ## Keyboard Changes

 - moved leader to <Space>